Cirkit Designer Logo

 Common Applications and Use Cases

-• Rapid prototyping of Arduino-based projects
+• Rapid prototyping of Arduino-based circuits

-• Testing and debugging electronic circuits
+• Testing and debugging electronic components

 Technical Specifications